-Maximizing your Social Security retirement benefits can help you achieve other financial goals.
+Maximizing your Social Security retirement benefits can help you achieve your financial goals.

 If you’ve built a healthy nest egg for your retirement, you may not be relying on Social Security benefits to cover expenses when you stop working.
 Still, there are important considerations to keep in mind around when and how to claim Social Security that can help you make the most of your benefits for retirement and other financial goals.

 Many people have both practical and emotional considerations regarding when to claim Social Security, a system many of us pay into our entire working lives.
-Still, you should consider your complete financial picture in retirement before making such a big decision, however.
+Still, you should consider your complete financial picture in retirement before making such a big decision.

 Though you can begin collecting Social Security benefits as early as age 62, doing so may cost you, as your permanent benefit amount could be reduced by 25% to 35%.
 At Full Retirement Age (FRA), which for most retirees is 66 or 67, you will be entitled to full Social Security benefits.

 If you can wait even longer to claim you can further boost how much you will receive each month.
 Your benefit may increase by an additional 8% each year you delay past your FRA, up to age 70.
-The maximum benefit for those who begin claiming at age 70 is currently $4,194 a month, $1,830 a month more than for those who start claiming at age 62.1
+The maximum benefit for those who begin claiming at age 70 is currently $4,555 a month, $1,983 a month more than for those who start claiming at age 62.1 It is important to note that there is no additional advantage to delaying collecting benefits beyond age 70.

 If you don’t need your Social Security benefits to live on in retirement, the money can be put toward other financial goals.
 For example, your benefits can be used to assist family members financially, can support your overall charitable giving or could be used to help defray expenses that may crop up in retirement.